elixir-ecto/ecto/README.md

     ecto://USERNAME:PASSWORD@HOST/DATABASE

-Besides, a set of options can be passed to the adatpter as:
+Besides, a set of options can be passed to the adapter as:

     ecto://USERNAME:PASSWORD@HOST/DATABASE?KEY=VALUE